The PSP Steering Group

-The Steering Group is responsible for a number of tasks, including publicising the initiative, overseeing the checking and collating of uncertainties, and taking the final priorities to research funders.
+The Steering Group is responsible for several tasks, including publicising the initiative, overseeing the checking and collating of uncertainties, and taking the final priorities to research funders.
 There are no set rules about how many people need to be on a PSP Steering Group.
 It is often around 12 but may be larger or smaller.
-Too large and it becomes difficult to arrange and manage meetings and make decisions, too small and not all of the required people may be represented.
-It is usual for a Steering Group to meet either by teleconference or face to face on a monthly basis in order to keep momentum around the PSP and to maintain their relationship as a team.
+Too large and it becomes difficult to arrange and manage meetings, make decisions and enable meaningful input from everyone; too small and not all of the required people may be represented, and capacity will be limited.
+It is usual for a Steering Group to meet each month to keep momentum around the PSP and to maintain their relationship as a team.

 What does the Steering Group commit to?